 Help for people self-isolating

-Keeping yourself away from other people when you could be infectious is the most effective way of stopping coronavirus.
+Keeping yourself away from other people when you could be infectious is one of the most effective ways of stopping coronavirus.

 This page provides help, support and further information for self-isolating.